 - Chronic cervicitis

-The Relationship Between Colposcopy and HPV
+Relationship Between Colposcopy and HPV

-In women with a positive HPV test, colposcopy is used to evaluate the cellular-level changes caused by the virus.
-This allows not only detection of the virus itself but also direct observation of its effects on cervical tissue.
+HPV infection is one of the leading causes of cervical cancer.
+High-risk HPV types can cause cellular changes in the cervix over time that may develop into cancer.
+In women with positive HPV test results, colposcopy is used to evaluate the cellular effects of the virus.
+This allows not only detection of the virus but also direct observation of its impact on tissues [2].

 Difference Between Colposcopy and Pap Smear